 \paragraph{Data reduction} Data reduction of MIRI images was performed using the nominal JWST Pipeline released by the Space Telescope Science Institute (JWST Calibration Pipeline v1.10.0; \citealt{bushouse_v1100}), using JWST Calibration Reference System (CRDS) {\tt jwst 1084.pmap}, with two custom modifications on the background subtraction and astrometry, and a post-processing flux calibration correction on F560W and F770W (see below).
-After the astrometric and background corrections, the final MIRI mosaic is made through the Pipeline stage 3 with a pixel scale of 0.06''.
+After the astrometric and background corrections, the final MIRI mosaic was made through the Pipeline stage 3 with a pixel scale of 0.06''.

-\paragraph{Background correction} MIRI photometry relies on background-limited sensitivity across all bands, but particularly at longer wavelengths where the thermal emission from the telescope is significant \citep{glasse15,rigby23}.
-The background imprints a large spatial gradient on the image (Dicken et al., in prep).
-In addition, in some cases there are tree-ring shaped features and striping along the detector columns and rows \citep{morrison23} that can also be corrected for during the background subtraction step.
+\paragraph{Background correction} MIRI photometry relies on background-limited sensitivity across all bands, but particularly at longer wavelengths at which the thermal emission from the telescope is significant \citep{glasse15,rigby23}.
+The background imprints a large spatial gradient on the image \citep{dicken24}.
+In addition, in some cases there are tree-ring-shaped features and striping along the detector columns and rows \citep{morrison23} that can also be corrected for during the background subtraction step.
 Therefore, proper correction is crucial to reach maximum sensitivity.
-We adopt a custom background subtraction methodology that is explained in detail in \citet{perez-gonzalez24}.
-In brief, this routine is performed on the products of the {\sc calwebb image2} (cal files) step of the Pipeline.
-It combines the cal images taken in the same band from different pointings to create a ``super-background'', departing from the routine in the JWST pipeline, which utilizes only the four dithers for each pointing.
-Through an iterative process, for each cal file, we mask out sources, large gradients, and striping using median filtering.
-This way, the ``super-background'' is constructed for each uncleaned cal file.
-Finally, a median subtraction is applied to remove any remaining background variation, usually caused by cosmic ray showers.
+We adopted a custom background subtraction methodology that is explained in detail in \citet{perez-gonzalez24} and \citet{alberts24}.
+In brief, this routine was performed on the products of the {\sc calwebb image2} (cal files) step of the pipeline.
+It combines the cal images taken in the same band from different pointings to create a `super-background', departing from the routine in the JWST pipeline, which utilises only the four dithers for each pointing.
+Through an iterative process, for each cal file, we masked out sources, large gradients, and striping using median filtering.
+This way, the super-background was constructed for each uncleaned cal file.
+Finally, a median subtraction was applied to remove any remaining background variation, usually caused by cosmic ray showers.